turingschool/backend-curriculum-site/module1/homework/bad_connection.md

 ## Iteration 4

 Add the following functionality to your program.
-When I input `print log`, it prints out a summary of the conversation noting the input correlated to output and a count of how many times an output has be given.
+If you request `print log` while your program is running, it prints out a summary of the conversation noting the input correlated to output and a count of how many times an output has be given.
 This may look something like this:
 ```
 HELLO?!
 * ['', '', '']
-* 3 times
+* output 3 times

 I'M HAVING A HARD TIME HEARING YOU.
 * ['do you sell carrots?', 'Do you sell carrots?']
-* 2 times
+* output 2 times

 NO, THIS IS NOT A PET STORE
 * ['DO YOU SELL CARROTS?', 'CARROTS', 'DO YOU HAVE ANY APPLES?', 'APPLES!', 'I WOULD LIKE SOME APPLES!' ]
-* 5 times
+* output 5 times

 ANYTHING ELSE I CAN HELP YOU WITH?
 * ['GOODBYE1']
-* 1 time
+* output 1 time
 ```